What Can I Do Now to Plan Financially?

-- Pay down any outstanding debt.
+- Set up a plan to pay down any outstanding debt.
 Debt is a wealth killer.
 Get on a healthy plan to pay more than the minimum on each and all debts, paying down high-interest credit card debt first.
 Then, aggressively tackle student loan or other debts.
 Any debts you have to pay each month significantly will slow down your ability to save or invest.

 - Pay your bills early or on time.
 Now is the time to improve your credit score, and being a consistent, reliable bill payer will go a long way to building your credit – or your ability to borrow money in the future.